FilipePacheco73/devops-cloud/README.md

 - [Requirement](#requirement)
 - [Projects](#projects)

-## Summary
+Summary

-This repo contains my experiments in my upskilling to become MultiCloud Practitioner.
-I'm also using DevOps best practices to deploy the projects in Cloud environment.
+Welcome to the DevOps-Cloud repository!
+This repository showcases my journey and experiments as I upskill to become a MultiCloud Practitioner.
+I am also implementing DevOps best practices to deploy various projects in a Cloud environment.

-## Requirement
+Requirements

-The projects, experiments, conducted and delivery in this repo are divided by folders, each folder has its own requirements and files to reproduce the application.
+Each project and experiment in this repository is organized into separate folders, each with its own specific requirements and files needed to reproduce the application.

-## Projects
+Projects

-- Hello-World-Web-Page
-    In this project, there is an html file that reproduces a "Hello World" message.
+Hello-World-Web-Page: This project contains an HTML file that displays a simple "Hello World" message.

-- Calculator-Weg-Page
-    In this project, I developed a Web-page deployed using Python Flask framework to simulate a calculator.
+Calculator-Web-Page: This project features a web page developed using the Python Flask framework.
+It simulates a calculator that saves calculations in a CSV file, serving as an emulation of a database.
+The historical calculations can be viewed on a dedicated page.